 Skip to content

-Randomized, Open, Multicentre, National Superiority Clinical Trial to Assess the Combination of Fixed Dosage of Dipyrone and Codeine Compared to the Isolated Use of Components in the Control of Moderate to Severe Pain After Open Pelvic-abdominal Surgery.
+Randomized, Multicentre, Superiority Clinical Trial to Assess the Combination of Fixed Dosage Dipyrone and Codeine Compared to the Isolated Use of Components in the Control of Pain After Open Pelvic-abdominal Surgery

 Status